 Multi-Faith Prayer Room

 The Multi-Faith Prayer Room is available for everyone for quiet and prayer.
 It is located on the first floor of the Richard Hoggart Building (Room 2.106).
 Please respect the sensibilities of other users whose tradition may be very different to your own.
 It helps to be careful not to take offence as well as not to cause it.
 A polite request eg for a period of silence will usually be met with a friendly and co-operative response.
-At times the Prayer Room is used for services and collective acts of worship. (see noticeboards for a timetable of regular bookings).
-While it may still be used for private prayer at the same time, you may prefer to make use of the Quiet Space at the Chaplaincy Centre.
+At times the Prayer Room is used for services and collective acts of worship (see noticeboards for a timetable of regular bookings).
 Any questions or concerns about the Multi-Faith Prayer Room should be directed to the Chaplaincy.